Is Vitamin E a Preservative?

 Bacteria and fungus need moisture (water) to thrive.
 While the oils in the scrubs and lip balms can indeed go rancid from exposure to oxygen, they won't "spoil", unless water is added.
 For those who sell to thepublic, an added preservative is essential, since you have no control over what the customer is going to do with the product once they get it home.
 In addition to repeatedly dipping their not-so-sterile fingers into the product, there is a very real chance of water being introduced through regular use.

-A bit more info. on T-50 as an antioxidant:
+A bit more information on T-50 as an antioxidant:

 Another antioxidant commonly used by home crafters is ROE - rosemary oleorosin extract.
 It is NOT the same as rosemary essential oil and also does not have a heavy rosemary aroma ...